 The mood of the poem is somber; the speaker is ‘weak and weary,’ and we learn later in the poem that he his grieving the loss of his beloved, Lenore.
 The next five stanzas presents us with more information about he narrator of the poem, his great love of Lenore and his overwhelming sadness in her loss.
 The final question of the poem is whether or not he will ever see Lenore again, which the raven answers, with his single word: “Nevermore.”
 This word is the poem’s death sentence of grief for the speaker of the poem.

 The rhyme of the poem is quite complex.
-The end rhyme of the poem I a abccbbb.
-In addition to the end rhyme usually used in poetry of Poe’s day, he adds internal rhyme as well.
+The end rhyme of the poem is abccbbb.
+In addition to the internal rhyme sometimes used in poetry of Poe’s day..

 Here is an illustration of the end and internal rhymes in the first stanza of “The Raven.”